-Applied Linguistics/TESL (Teaching English as a Subsequent Language) Undergraduate/Certificate
+Applied Linguistics/TESL (Teaching English as a Second Language) Undergraduate/Certificate

 The notion that if one can speak and understand English, one can teach it is a common misconception.
 Teaching English to non-English speakers requires much more than the teacher’s ability to speak and understand the language.
 Imagine what might happen to patients if the only requirement for the practice of physiotherapy was that the practitioner knows how to walk!
 Teaching English to non-English speakers requires background knowledge in the description and analysis of language; insights into the theories and methodologies of language teaching and learning; and an “apprenticeship” in teaching and classroom management under the supervision of an experienced ESL teacher.
 In Canada and abroad, the number of qualified teachers of English as a subsequent language is increasing steadily; consequently, the absolute number and variety of job opportunities for individuals who lack professional qualifications is decreasing.